Non-normal affine monoids: Introduction

 with $q_i \in \sat{Q}$ and faces $F_i$ of $Q$.
 If the union is irredundant (i.e. no $q_i + \gp{F_i}$ can be omitted), then the decomposition is unique. \end{thm*} We call a set $q_i + \gp{F_i}$ from \eqref{eq:zerlegung} a \emph{$j$-*dimensional family of holes}, where $j$ is the *dimension of $F$.
-(See \ref{sec:prelim} for the definition of the *dimension).
-There is an algebraic interpretation of the sets appearing in \eqref{eq:zerlegung}.
-Let $\kk$ be a field and $\kQ$ be the monoid algebra of $Q$.
-Then the faces in \eqref{eq:zerlegung} correspond to the associated primes of the quotient $\Quot$.
+The faces appearing in \eqref{eq:zerlegung} correspond to the associated primes of the quotient $\Quot$.
 The same face may appear several times in \eqref{eq:zerlegung}, in fact, the number of times a face appears equals the multiplicity of the corresponding prime.

+The significance of this result is that the decomposition can easily be identified from pictures.
+Because the decomposition is unique, there is no way to pick a wrong decomposition.
+This can be used to easily read off several properties of $Q$: \begin{thm*}[\Cref{thm:compos}] Let $Q$ be an affine monoid of *dimension $d$.
+The following holds: \begin{itemize} \item If $d \geq 2$, then $\sdep \kQ = 1$ if and only if there is a $0$-*dimensional family of holes. \item $Q$ is locally normal if and only if there is no family of holes of positive *dimension. \item $\kQ$ satisfies Serre's condition $(R_1)$ if and only if there is no family of holes of *dimension $d-1$. \item $\kQ$ satisfies Serre's condition $(S_2)$ if and only if every family of holes has *dimension $d-1$. \end{itemize} \end{thm*}